cmu-phil/tetrad-manual-rtd/docs/workflows/data-exploration.md

 # Data Exploration: Understanding Your Data Before Causal Discovery

-Before running any causal search algorithm, it’s essential to explore your dataset.
-Examining your data helps you form reasonable assumptions about the types of relationships present and which methods are appropriate.
-This page walks you through the key steps to inspect your data using Tetrad’s Data Box.
+Before running any causal discovery algorithm, it is essential to explore your dataset.
+Data exploration helps you form **reasonable modeling assumptions** and avoid applying methods that are poorly matched to the data.

+This page walks you through how to inspect your data using Tetrad’s **Data Box**, and how those observations guide later choices in Grid Search.

 ---

-## 1. Load Your Data
+## 1. Load and Inspect Your Data

-After opening Tetrad and loading your dataset into the **Data Box**, take a moment to look at the overall structure:
+After loading your dataset into a **Data Box**, begin by noting a few high-level characteristics:

-- Are the variables continuous, discrete, or a mix?
+- Are the variables **continuous**, **discrete**, or **mixed**?
-- Are there missing values?
+- Are there **missing values**?
 - How many variables are there relative to the sample size?

-These high-level characteristics shape which algorithms and tests are sensible.
+These properties strongly influence which algorithms, tests, and scores are appropriate later on.

+> You do *not* need to answer every modeling question now — the goal is simply to understand what kinds of assumptions are plausible.

 ---

-## 2. List Attribute Characteristics
+## 2. Review Variable Types with *List Attributes*

 In the **Data Box**, use **List Attributes** to view:

 - Variable names
-- Data types (continuous vs discrete)
+- Data types (continuous vs. discrete)
 - Number of categories (for discrete variables)

-This helps you decide which statistical tests and scores are appropriate.
-For example:
+This information directly affects which methods can be used:

-- Continuous variables can use tests like Fisher-Z or nonparametric alternatives.
+- **Continuous data** supports tests like Fisher-Z and nonparametric alternatives.
-- Discrete variables typically require discrete tests/scores.
+- **Discrete data** requires discrete tests and scores.
-- Mixed data may require specialized handling.
+- **Mixed data** may require specialized or hybrid methods.

+Grid Search will later restrict available tests and scores based on these data types.

 ---

-## 3. Examine Distributions with Histograms
+## 3. Examine Marginal Distributions with Histograms

-Still in the **Data Box**, view histograms of individual variables:
+Use **Histograms** in the **Data Box** to inspect individual variables:

-- Does the distribution appear approximately Gaussian?
-- Is it skewed, multimodal, or heavy-tailed?
+- Are distributions roughly symmetric or strongly skewed?
-- Are there outliers that might affect independence tests?
+- Are there heavy tails or extreme outliers?

-Understanding distribution shapes helps you choose tests/scores and anticipate potential nonlinear relationships.
+- Do discrete variables have very sparse categories?

+These features can influence:

+- The reliability of linear-Gaussian tests
+- Sensitivity to outliers
+- Whether transformations or robust methods are worth considering

+At this stage, you are *not* deciding on a specific test — just noting potential issues.

 ---

-## 4. Explore Pairwise Relationships with Plot Matrix
+## 4. Explore Pairwise Relationships with the Plot Matrix

-Open **Plot Matrix** from the **Data Box** to see:
+Open the **Plot Matrix** to visually examine relationships between pairs of variables:

-- Scatterplots for pairs of continuous variables
+- Scatterplots for continuous variables
-- Patterns that suggest linear or nonlinear dependence
+- Evidence of linear or nonlinear dependence
-- Clusters or subgroups that may indicate latent structure
+- Clusters or gaps suggesting latent structure or selection effects

-Visual inspection often reveals patterns that cannot be captured by automated linearity tests.
-Use the plot matrix to decide whether linear methods are reasonable, or if you should consider nonparametric techniques.
+Visual inspection often reveals patterns that no single test can summarize.
+Strong curvature, stratification, or clustering can suggest that purely linear assumptions may be inadequate.

 ---

-## 5. Note Potential Nonlinearity and Non-Gaussianity
+## 5. Consider Linearity and Gaussianity (Informally)

-Many conditional independence tests rely on linearity or Gaussian assumptions:
+Many commonly used independence tests assume linearity and/or Gaussian noise.

-- Strong curvature or clusters in scatterplots suggests nonlinearity.
-- Non-Gaussian distributions may reduce the effectiveness of Fisher-Z based tests.

-Use your visual findings to guide whether you rely on linear methods or explore nonparametric tests/scores instead.
+Ask yourself:

+- Do relationships appear approximately linear?
+- Are distributions reasonably close to Gaussian?
+- Are there obvious violations (e.g., strong curvature, multimodality)?

+These observations help guide whether linear-Gaussian methods are reasonable or whether nonparametric alternatives should be explored in Grid Search.

 ---

-## 6. Think About Causal Sufficiency
+## 6. Reflect on Causal Sufficiency and Latent Variables

-Based on your domain knowledge and the patterns you see:
+Using both domain knowledge and data patterns, consider:

-- Do you believe all relevant common causes are measured?
-- Are there reasons to suspect latent confounders?
+- Are important common causes likely to be **unmeasured**?
+- Do some variables appear spuriously associated?
-- Could there be selection bias or hidden structure?
+- Is selection bias or conditioning likely to be present?

-These considerations help you decide whether to search for a DAG/CPDAG (assuming causal sufficiency) or a PAG (allowing latent confounders).
+This helps determine whether you should aim to learn:

+- A **DAG or CPDAG** (assuming causal sufficiency), or
+- A **PAG** (allowing latent confounders and selection effects)

+You do not need certainty — just a defensible starting assumption.

 ---

-## 7. Decide on Preliminary Modeling Goals
+## 7. Clarify Your Modeling Goals

-Before running a search, clarify what output you’re comfortable interpreting:
+Before running any search, decide what kind of conclusions you are aiming for:

-- **Adjacency structure only** (which variables are connected)
+- **Adjacencies only** (which variables are connected)
-- **Partial orientation** (arrowheads where identifiable)
+- **Partial orientations** (arrowheads where identifiable)
-- **Full causal orientation** under stronger assumptions
+- **Fully oriented models** under stronger assumptions

-Your data exploration should inform what you aim to learn from causal discovery.
+Different goals justify different levels of modeling complexity and diagnostic scrutiny.

 ---

-## 8. What’s Next?
+## 8. Ready to Move On

-Once you’ve explored your data and formed initial assumptions about:
+Once you have:

-- variable types,
+- Identified variable types,
-- linear vs nonlinear relationships,
+- Noted distributional and relational patterns,
-- causal sufficiency,
+- Reflected on causal sufficiency,

-you are ready to proceed to the **Algorithm Selection and First Search** step of the workflow.
+you are ready to proceed to the next step: choosing methods and running systematic searches using **Grid Search**.

-This preparation will make your search results easier to interpret and more aligned with the structure present in your data.
+Good data exploration makes later results easier to interpret — and easier to trust.

 ---

-## Tips for Effective Data Exploration
+## Practical Tips

-- Don’t rush into causal search without inspecting data patterns.
+- Do not skip data exploration — even brief inspection can prevent major mistakes.
-- Use domain expertise along with visual inspection.
+- Use visual tools alongside statistical summaries.
-- Document your findings; they guide both methods choice and interpretation.
+- Let observations guide your modeling choices, not the other way around.
+- Write down what you notice; it will help when interpreting results later.